bennyxguo/hexo-theme-obsidian/README.md

 You can choose from using Valine or Gitalk

-- If you are using `Valine`, you need to turn off `busuanzi`, because Valine has article view count support.
+- If you are using `Valine`, you need to turn off `busuanzi`,because Valine has article view count support.
 - If you are using `Gitalk`, you may turn on `busuanzi`, to have article view count enable.

 ### Code block style

-> Since version `v1.3.5` code block highlight has changed from `highlight.js` to `codemirror`, but the Hexo default highlight still need to be disabled to take affect.
+> Since version `v1.3.5` code block highlight has changed from `highlight.js` to
+> `codemirror`, Hexo default highlight need to be disabled to take affect.
-  !!
+> !!
 So Please make sure you disabled Hexo's default highlight setting !!

 Hexo configuration file `_config.yml` located at the ROOT path of your blog.

-> ⚠️ Please note do not make these changes in the theme's config file, changing configs in the theme config file `_config.yml` will not work properly.
+> ⚠️ Please note do not make these changes in the theme's config file,
+> changing configs in the theme config file `_config.yml`
+> will not work properly.

 ```yaml
 ...